PokaNorbert/Geftab-GB_First-Version-Of-Token/README.md

 # Geftab [GB]-crypto project/cryptocurrency
--for now, no links (from crypto trackers) referring to this token-
+For now, no links (from crypto trackers) referring to this token.

 Other links about this crypto project-Geftab:
 🟠Website: https://geftab.com